simbeto/fetch-api-interceptor/README.md

 # Simple Fetch API Interceptor

+Native Fetch API doesn't facilitate Interceptors and calling relative urls.

-Allows to add multiple Interceptors for both Request & Response when using the native fetch api in the browser and NodeJs.
+This library allows to add multiple Interceptors for both Request & Response when using the native fetch api in the browser and NodeJs and facilitates to call relative urls after specifying `baseUrl` in its settings.

 <!-- Although you should avoid adding too many interceptors as it may delay you request triggering; as each interceptor depends and works upon the awaited result of its previous Interceptor.
 So if thats what and how your application requests needs to be processed then use it that way.